nroduit/nroduit.github.io/content/getting-started/_index.en.md

 ### Try Weasis now

+Please see this [page](download-dicom-viewer) for a complete list of downloads and if you would like an automatic update of Weasis according to your system.<br>

 Since version 4, only the distribution with a native installer is maintained to ensure a better user experience in terms of installation, configuration and compatibility.
 This distribution also allows launching Weasis from a web context using the [weasis protocol](weasis-protocol).

 {{< latest-download "deb" >}}

-Please consult this [page](download-dicom-viewer) to get the complete list of downloads and if you want an automatic update of the installer package.<br>

 For more information on GLIBC versions regarding the life cycle of the different Linux distributions, see this [page](https://gist.github.com/wagenet/35adca1a032cec2999d47b6c40aa45b1#file-glibc-md).